w3f/polkadot-wiki/docs/general/ledger.md

 - Use a browser extension or mobile wallet that supports the new apps.
 No application will automatically migrate your assets.
-You need to manually migrate your assets, [identities](../learn/learn-identity.md), [staking](../learn/learn-staking.md), etc., to the account controlled by the Polkadot app and sign in with the Migration app (the extensions and wallets UI will tell you which app you need to use to sign in).
+You need to manually migrate your assets, [identities](../learn/learn-identity.md), [staking](../learn/learn-staking.md), etc., to the account controlled by the Polkadot app and sign in with the Migration app (some extensions and wallets UI will prompt which app you need to use to sign in depending on the chain you are in).
 - When the migration process is finished, you can delete the Migration app, and everything will be accessible using the Polkadot Generic app.